Tony Hawk's Pro Skater: Gameplay

-In the game's "Career Mode", the player must complete five objectives (represented by videotapes) in each level within a period of two minutes.
+In the game's "Career Mode", the player must complete five objectives (represented by VHS tapes) in each level within a period of two minutes.
 The player is not obligated to complete all the objectives within a single run; any completed objective is committed to the game's memory, which allows other objectives to be completed within multiple playthroughs of a level.
 Two common objectives in each level are achieved by accumulating two defined scores, which gradually increases in difficulty throughout the game; while one other common objective is to collect letters of the word "SKATE".
 Another common objective is to destroy five of a certain object within each level.
-The fifth objective is somewhat more varied, but is often centered around a specific element found in each level.
+The fifth objective involves collecting a VHS tape hidden in the level.
 Completing objectives unlocks additional levels and equipment for use.
 Three of the mode's levels take place in a competition setting in which the player performs for judges and accumulates the highest score within three one-minute rounds.
 The player receives a bronze, silver or gold medal depending on the final score they are given.
 Other single-player modes include the "Single Session", in which the player can freely accumulate a high score within two minutes using any previously obtained levels and characters, and the "Free Skate", in which there is no time limit imposed.

-The game features ten professional skateboarders including the titular character Tony Hawk, along with two unlockable original characters; Officer Dick and Private Carrera.